How to Get Live Satellite View of Your House: Real-Time Images Guide

 Frequency of Map Updates:

-How frequently are satellite images of my house updated on Google Earth?
+How often are satellite images of my house updated on Google Earth?

-Is it possible to request a satellite map update for my property?
+Can I request a satellite update for my property?

 What is the best free app to see live satellite views of my property?